someone1a/dark-qr-generator/README.md

 ## Appendix

 This tool is maked with the propose of everyone can use the code into their proyects, only with the condition of don't change the code.
-INCLUIDING the copyright
 ## Features

 - Light/dark mode toggle